TheMarlboroMan/winter-fgj5/README.md

 - Increment minor version number.
 - Add symbols over the hub doors.
 - Maybe one last level?
+What would be point?
+- Feedback form when the game is done?

 # Notes to self.